sigilante/duo/A-intro.md

 | `fas` | `/` | `pam` | `&` |  |
 | `gal` | `<` | `par` | `)` |  |

-Note that the list includes two separate whitespace forms: `ace` for a single space `␣`; gap is either 2+ spaces `␣␣` or a newline `\\n`.
+Note that the list includes two separate whitespace forms: `ace` for a single space `␣`; `gap` is either two or more spaces `␣␣` or a line break `\n`.
 In Hoon, the only whitespace significance is the distinction between `ace` and `gap`—i.e., the distinction between one space and more than one.